Yashodharajarathne/Trellows-ecommerce/README.md

    git clone https://github.com/your-username/tallows-shop.git

 ### Note
-🚧 Customer-Side Development in Progress 🚧
+🚧 Customer-Site Development in Progress 🚧

-The customer-side features of this e-commerce platform are currently under development.
+The customer-site features of this e-commerce platform are currently under development.
 Some functionalities may not be fully operational or are subject to change.